Eli Campbell: Club career

 Campbell joined the academy at Everton in 2017 and established himself in the under-18 team at the age of sixteen, later captaining the side.
-He signed his first professional contract in June 2022, having been described as a "talented young player" by director of football Kevin Thelwell.
+He was highly-rated by academy manager David Unsworth despite suffering injury problems at age 16.
+He signed his first professional contract at Goodison Park in June 2022, having been described as a "talented young player" by director of football Kevin Thelwell.

 On 1 February 2024, he joined Fleetwood Town of League One on loan until the end of the 2023–24 season.
-He made his debut for the club on 3 February, in a 3–0 win over Port Vale at Highbury Stadium.
-On 29 August 2024, Campbell joined Scottish Premiership side Ross County on loan until the end of the season.
+He made his debut for Fleetwood two days later, in a 3–0 win over Port Vale at Highbury Stadium.
+He was knocked unconscious after receiving an elbow to the face at Stevenage on 9 March.
+He featured a total of 12 times for Charlie Adam's Cod Army.